-Professor Daniel Hjorth, a Senior Consultant with the Business Technology & Digital Transformation Strategies practice, is the Entrepreneurship and Innovation Management Professor at the Copenhagen Business School (CBS) Department of Management, Politics and Philosophy (MPP).
+Professor Daniel Hjorth is a Cutter Expert and the Entrepreneurship and Innovation Management Professor at the Copenhagen Business School (CBS) Department of Management, Politics and Philosophy (MPP).
 Prior to this position he was Acting Professor at Växjö University (Sweden), a driving force of entrepreneurship research in Scandinavia.

 At CBS, Hjorth is the research director of the LIKE-group (Leadership, Innovation, Knowledge, Entrepreneurship).
 LIKE-group conducts research and teaching in the spirit of the Department - a multidisciplinary approach to learning and research.
 Hjorth teaches 'organizational creativity', general management, innovation management, and entrepreneurship courses for graduate students, MBAs and PhD students, and is the creator of courses and programs in entrepreneurship.

 Professor Hjorth's research is rooted in organization studies and entrepreneurship.
 In particular he focuses on the conditions for organizational creativity and innovation in the context of the larger organization.
 His focus for the last several years has been to develop a new agenda for management, based on a problematisation of management knowledge and practice in perspective of the shift from an industrial to a creative economy.
 As part of the recent focus on the so-called experience economy, one of Hjorth's research projects focuses on the relationship between aesthetic and economy in processes of product development and innovation.